Do We Need an Estate Tax, and that aside, Is the Estate Tax Fair?

 TIP: This article is contingent on a general definition of fair that sees fair that sees fair as a utilitarian concept (“the fairest for all”).
 Feel free to provide counter-arguments in the comments.

 FACT: The Estate Tax Provides Less than One Percent of Federal Revenue…. most of the nation’s income comes via federal income taxes, payroll taxes, corporate taxes, and excise taxes.
-Thus, while we argue an estate tax is vital and fair, it is only 1/100th of the the current picture because of deregulation.
+Thus, while we argue an estate tax is vital and fair, it is only 1/100th of the the current picture.
 This page is about whether an estate tax is just, not about the current mechanics of our estate tax.
+We must be able to stop the oligarchy without punishing the farmer, only a fair estate tax can do this.

 2015 Estate Tax and Annual Exclusion Tax.

 The Estate Tax and Hoarding, the Velocity of Money, and Inflation/Deflation

 Cutting some taxes on those who will spend and invest their money can have a range of positive effects on an economy and steady inflation.
 Cutting taxation on the excess wealth of the super rich which they are not investing, or using to build businesses, or even using to buy luxury items does not have the same effect.
 Instead, it can cause unwanted deflation or inflation depending on other specifics like fiscal or monetary policy.

 This can be explained by the quantity of money theory equation: MV = PQ.
 The total money supply is M. V is the velocity of money or the number of times a single dollar is spent in a day.
 The combination represents how much money is in use in the economy each day.
 They both relate directly to the General Price level (P) and Quantity of goods and services produced (Q).
 In this equation, when people “hoard money” by “not paying an estate tax and other taxes” they “increase the money supply and decrease the velocity of money.”
 Thus, “Congress has to borrow money to avoid rapid deflation or inflation.”
 This leaves the FED only with the ability to “increase or decrease rates,” and they are already at “near zero.”